graphql-factory/graphql-factory-acl/README.md

 a secret option can be supplied and will be used during verification of any `jwt` provided in the `rootValue.jwt` property of the graphql request.

+Additionally a `systemApiKey` option can be set and provided in `rootValue.apikey` in order to give unrestricted access.
+This can be useful for operations like subscriptions that run for extended periods of time and could potentially encounter and expired `jwt`.
+Or event for server side scheduled tasks that require calls to the `graphql` api.

 #### JWT